shabin5785/react-notes/Notes_1.md

 npx allows as to run a command

 - babel and webpack converts react code to vanilla JS that browser understands.
 Create react app spins up a project that has everything set up for us to start writing code now itself. react-scripts from create react app runs the babel and webpack to run and build the app.
+Building the react app takes files from src folder, runs webpack scripts and via that babel over it and builds it and puts in the public folder.